 The Honourable Company members experienced an increasingly busy 5-hole Leith Links course.
 As both roads and transport improved, a growing number of The Honourable Company members from 1828 travelled 5 miles east to play at Musselburgh Links of 7 holes, later 9 holes, inside its horse racecourse.
 By 1830s, The Golf House for members on Leith Links proved difficult to maintain on falling member interest and so in 1833 a sale was reluctantly agreed.
 By 1836, The Honourable Company completed the Club's move to Musselburgh Links.
 Later, the club would move again to open its Muirfield course on 3rd May 1891, about 15 miles to the east, in the town of Gullane, county of East Lothian.

 Shortly after completing its move to Musselburgh in 1836, the Silver Club became the only the Club Captain's symbol of office by membership election.
-The number of Silver Clubs obviously increased as each Captain added his own silver ball of Office: 1744 club (44 balls), 1811 club (45 balls), 1879 club (43 balls) and, is thought, two further clubs exist.
+The number of Silver Clubs obviously increased as each Captain added his own silver ball of Office: 1744 club (44 balls), 1811 club (45 balls), 1879 club (43 balls), a fourth (44 balls) and perhaps a current club.
 From 1811, Silver Clubs were paid for by The Honourable Company but still presented by tradition by Edinburgh Council.
 The design of the silver balls with the Captain's name has also followed the design evolution of golf balls through the centuries: featherie; gutta-percha; haskell and modern dimpled balls.

 After moving to Musselburgh, the Club's 'Leith Gold Medal' (1790-1830) became its 'Musselburgh Gold Medal' (1836-1891), the Club's senior medal over Musselburgh's 8 holes of 2,800 yards and 9 holes by 1870.
 From its first award in 1790 on Leith Links, the Gold Medal is still played for at The Honourable Company's Spring Meeting at Muirfield almost 230 years later.